Sam saw me recently for her postnatal visit. She had had an extremely eventful pregnancy with an excellent outcome.

-Because of this risk I arranged for her to be admitted to the local public tertiary hospital which has a Neonatal Intensive Care Unit.
-That was in case there would be delivery at 29 weeks pregnancy due to cervical incompetence.
+Because of this risk, I arranged for her to be admitted to the local public tertiary hospital which has a Neonatal Intensive Care Unit.
+That was in case there would be delivery at 29 weeks pregnant due to cervical incompetence.

-She remained an inpatient until 32 weeks pregnancy with care provided by the obstetric team and cardiac team.
+She remained an inpatient until 32 weeks pregnant with care provided by the obstetric team and cardiac team.
 Her cervix remained stable but her PSVT was an ongoing concern.

-At 32 weeks pregnancy, she was discharged and I continued her care.
+At 32 weeks pregnant, she was discharged and I continued her care.
 Her cervix was stable.

 She had further six visits to the A&E department of the local public tertiary hospital before being readmitted there because of a very high heart rate.
 When she was 34 weeks pregnant I had a call saying that the cardiologist wanted her to be delivered soon as they were unable to keep her heart rate in the normal range.
 I was not keen because of the prematurity risks to her babies.
 Her cardiologist them switched her from metoprolol and digoxin to a different medication called sotalol.
 Sotalol worked.
 It kept her heart rate in the normal range.
 But sotalol is a more dangerous drug as it can cause growth retardation of an unborn baby and can cause a newborn baby to have a low blood sugar level.
 As well this medication was not suitable when breastfeeding as it is excreted in breast milk and can cause a newborn baby to have a slow heart rate.